Skip to main content

 • character development

-• “But they really talked too much about COVID (i.e., this weird virus that the game discusses infecting people) rather than focusing on character development.
-Uni is still annoying ever since Rebirth 2, and Nepgear still cries about Neptune being lost, which is fine, but she was way too emotional.
-So basically, expect MK2/Rebirth 2 vibes looking into the story of SVS, but worse.”
+• “But they really talked too much about COVID (i.e. this weird virus that the game mentions infecting people) rather than about the character development.
+Uni is still annoying ever since Rebirth 2, and Nepgear keeps crying about Neptune being lost, which is fine, but she was way too emotional.
+Basically, expect Mk2/Rebirth 2 vibes looking into the story of SVS but worse.”

-• “Character development is strong - the background story is quite dark and mysterious, without becoming too evil and dark.”
+• “Character development is strong - background story is quite dark and mysterious without becoming too evil and dark.”

 • replayability